 Sydney needs to bloody shape up."

-Serwah has been playing guitar for over a decade.
-She played guitar in politically driven heavy metal band Dispossessed, from Sydney.
-She's also a painter.
+I met Serwah Attafuah when she was 18 years old, but she already has been playing guitar for over a decade.
+She plays guitar in politically driven heavy metal band Dispossessed, and is the vocalist of Nasho, a punk band from Sydney.
+She's also a painter and a digital artist.

 ''Being a punk nowadays for me is way less about the music, more about the politics.
 I mean the punk scene is over saturated with straight white men screaming about their feelings.
 And I just don’t think that a lot of what’s out there really matters.
 You can have the right sound and play the right shows but now it’s more about some form of social change.
 It's about empowering more diversity in the scene, more women and queer people.
 And supporting these bands and their messages."